yellowmachine/yellow-machine/README.md

 type Tpipe = (Generator|F|string|Tpipe)[];
 ```

-The data returned from a task is assigned to the object passed to the next task in the pipeline:
+The data returned from a function is assigned to the data property of the object type Data passed to the next function in the pipeline:

 You can see a repo using this library: